Back to blog

 A Guide to Magento Accessibility and ADA Compliance

-Whether you already have a store with Magento or you’re considering a migration from a platform like Squarespace, your e-commerce site needs to be accessible to people with disabilities and compliant with the Americans with Disabilities Act (ADA).
+Whether you already have a store with Magento or you’re considering migrating from another platform, your eCommerce site needs to be accessible to people with disabilities — and compliant with the Americans with Disabilities Act (ADA).

-In this Magento guide, we’ll look into why accessibility is so important for e-commerce businesses.
-We’ll also share some tips for making your Magento site accessible to everyone, regardless of their abilities or preferences.
+Below, we’ll discuss why accessibility is important for eCommerce sites and share tips on making your site more accessible to everyone, regardless of ability.

 Understanding WCAG Levels

-• Level A - A basic level of accessibility.
-Level A websites are usable for most people with disabilities, but may not provide a great experience for users.
+- Level A: This is the most basic level of accessibility.
+Level A websites are usable for most people with disabilities but may not provide a great experience for users.

-• Level AA - A reasonable level of accessibility.
+- Level AA: This is a reasonable level of accessibility.
 Level AA includes all Level A success criteria and adds additional requirements.

-• Level AAA - The most strict level of accessibility.
+- Level AAA: This is the most strict level of accessibility.
 Some types of content cannot meet all Level AAA requirements.
 Level AAA includes all Level A and Level AA success criteria.

-If your Magento store fails WCAG’s Level A requirements, you’ll need to address those issues as soon as possible.
-As you develop your accessibility strategy, you should aim for full conformance with Level AA — and wherever possible, fulfill Level AAA success criteria to provide the best possible user experience.
+To be compliant with the ADA, your Magento store must conform with WCAG 2.1 Level AA standards.
+If your Magento store fails WCAG’s Level A or AA requirements, you’ll need to address those issues as soon as possible.
+Wherever possible, strive to incorporate as many Level AAA success criteria as possible so you can provide the best possible user experience.

 Examples of WCAG and ADA Compliance

-The purpose of the ADA is to ensure that consumers with disabilities enjoy the same access to goods and services as consumers without disabilities.
-WCAG uses a principle-oriented approach to help website owners reach that goal.
+Remember, the purpose of the ADA is to ensure that consumers with disabilities enjoy the same access to goods and services as consumers without disabilities.
+WCAG uses four principles to help website owners reach that goal.

-• Missing image alternative text (also called alt text), which may prevent users with visual disabilities from understanding content.
-For example, an image of a t-shirt should include an accurate description of the t-shirt (including relevant details like colors and logos) so that users with visual impairments can decide whether to purchase the product.
+- Alternative text: Also called alt text, the feature helps users with visual impairments or assistive technology users understand non-text content like images (something your Magento site is probably full of).
+For example, a picture of a t-shirt should include an accurate description of the item (including relevant details like colors and logos) so that users with visual impairments can decide whether to purchase the product.

 How to Make Your Magento Website Accessible

-Most e-commerce platforms, including Magento, start you with basic accessibility features and offer accessibility guidelines.
-However, you’ll need to consider your actual users — if you don’t spend some time thinking about accessibility, it is unlikely your website will be fully compliant or provide a positive user experience to someone navigating your page using assistive technology (AT).
+Most eCommerce platforms, including Magento and Shopify, start with basic accessibility features and guidelines.
+However, for your site to be truly accessible, you need to keep your actual users in mind.
+If you don’t keep your users with disabilities in mind — or accessibility in general — it’s unlikely your website will be fully compliant or provide a positive user experience to assistive technology users.

 For example, Adobe’s developer guidelines recommend providing text alternatives for non-text content.
 Image alternative text is crucial for accessibility, but writing accurate text requires some judgment: You’ll need to ensure that each description is descriptive enough to explain the function of the image.